trothr/blog/Richard/2020/20200717-long-delayings.md

 Dad's innocent appeal was lost to my ignorance and misjudging.

+To do nothing does not heal.
+Some say "time heals", but time alone DOES NOT HEAL.
+My own inaction after we lost my mom only allowed the pain of others to persist.
+There's a ripple effect from everything we do (or do not).

 ## Getting Healing

 I lost Marilyn in December.
 That grieving process has consumed a lot of time and energy.
 My life was shattered.
 It has taken the support of DOZENS of friends and family.
 But it is happening.
 The changes are profound and surprising, but all good.

+I've been told that I've worked hard, but I cannot take credit.
+It was the constant support of family and friends.
+It was (and I don't mean this in some mystical way) the Word of God soothing the scar.

+Chelle and Martin were a huge help, from defending me against "triggers" to intervening in family fights.
+They were with me in coping with funeral plans.
+They've been with me in selecting Marilyn's monument.
+But they're victims too.
+Supportive co-victims need help too.

 One surprising thing is that it appears that I had not grieved Mom until I also lost Marilyn.
 Why did I put it off?
 Oh yeah; see the